GuanceCloud/guance-docs/docs/en/ci-visibility/data-collection.md

 ## Introduction

-Observation Cloud supports reporting the process and results of Gitlab/Jenkins built-in CI to Observation Cloud for visualization.You can install DataKit, turn on the Gitlab/Jenkins collector, and report the results of the entire CI process (e.g. Build, Test, Deploy) to DataKit, process them through the DataWay data gateway, and then report them to Observation Cloud for viewing and analysis.
+Guance Cloud supports reporting the process and results of Gitlab/Jenkins built-in CI to Guance Cloud for visualization.You can install DataKit, turn on the Gitlab/Jenkins collector, and report the results of the entire CI process (e.g. Build, Test, Deploy) to DataKit, process them through the DataWay data gateway, and then report them to Guance Cloud for viewing and analysis.

 ![](img/17.CI_1.png)